nickrspence/Maven-Ecommerce-Analyses/README.md

 <H3> Brief </H3>

-Maven Analytics educational company created a fictitious eCommerce retail store named Maven Factory with a database storing 3 years of business data.
+Maven Analytics educational company created a fictitious eCommerce retail store named Maven Factory with a database storing 32k orders within 3 years of business data.
 I will act as a data analyst to investigate their performance and offer some recommendations based on my findings.